ptc-iot-sharing/ThingworxVSCodeProject/README.md

 A project template that allows the development of Thingworx models in a TypeScript IDE like Visual Studio Code.

+# Who is it for

+This template is primarily aimed at Thingworx developer who are already very familiar with the composer but are also used to working in a regular IDE.
+To be able to succesfully use this, you should at least have an understanding of how the modelling environment works in Thingworx and some basic knowledge of TypeScript.

 # Why use it

-There are many advantages to this, and here's some of them:
+There are many advantages to this, and here are some of them:

  * **Git friendly**: In this project, thingworx entities are really just typescript source files (with some restrictions) so they can be easily used with git clients.
  * **Collaboration**: Collaboration in thingworx can be difficult.
 If developers use the same instance they can overwrite each other's changes by mistake; if they use different instances it can be difficult to merge the work.
 Using a classic file-based project instead makes it easier for multiple developers to work on the same project against the same git repository.